NeuroGal/neurogal.github.io/content/authors/admin/_index.md

 *The page is still under construction*

 I am  an **aspiring Cognitive Computational Neuroscientist**.
-My interests include anything mind related, from everyday perception to rare strokes of genious.
+My interests include anything mind related, from everyday perception to rare strokes of genius.

 I am especially eager to understand the computational principles underlying our subjective inner world (consciousness, there I said it!).
 In my work I hope to shed light on these perennial issues by combining large datasets of human electrophysiology with behavioral computational modelling.

-I am currently finishing my PhD in Computational Neuroscience at the Edmond and Lily Safra Center for Brain Sciences (ELSC), under the supervision of [Prof. Leon Deouell](https://www.hcnl.org/) (main advisor) and [Prof. Ayelet Landau](https://www.landaulab.com/) (expected to graduate in the summer of 2024).
+I am currently finishing my PhD in Computational Neuroscience at the Edmond and Lily Safra Center for Brain Sciences (ELSC), under the supervision of [Prof. Leon Deouell](https://www.hcnl.org/) (main advisor) and [Prof. Ayelet Landau](https://www.landaulab.com/) (set to graduate during the summer\fall of 2024).
 I also hold a BSc in Abstract Mathematics (summa cum laude).

 In my PhD I use large datasets of human electrophysiology to shed light on the nature of our ongoing visual experience (see [here](https://doi.org/10.1016/j.celrep.2023.112752) our recent intracranial study, and [here](https://github.com/NeuroGal/PersistentViewing_paper) all of the code for analysis and visualization I wrote for the occasion).
 I have experience with [behavioral modelling](https://doi.org/10.1038/s41467-021-25740-y) and I occasionally dabble in philosophy (for example, [here](https://link.springer.com/book/10.1007/978-3-030-99425-9)).